Qubes-Community/Contents/docs/customization/dpi-scaling.md

 xrdb -query | grep Xft.dpi
 ~~~

-Test with a different dpi value: in a terminal issue the following command and then start an application to check that the menus/fonts' size is increased/decreased (replace '144' accordingly with a number that is a multiple of 6 as numbers that aren't sometimes result in annoying rounding errors that cause adjacent bitmap font sizes to not increment and decrement linearly):
+Test with a different dpi value: in a terminal issue the following command and then start an application to check that the menus/fonts' size is increased/decreased (replace '144' accordingly with a number that is a multiple of 6):

 ~~~
 echo Xft.dpi: 144 | xrdb -merge